-According to 2019 data from the US Army Corps of Engineers, Pittsburgh is the fourth busiest inland port in the nation and the 30th busiest port of any kind in the nation handling 21.8 million tons of cargo in 2019.
+According to 2020 data from the US Army Corps of Engineers, Pittsburgh is the fifth busiest inland port in the nation and the 39th busiest port of any kind in the nation handling 15.5 million tons of cargo in 2020.
 It is also larger in tonnage than Philadelphia, Boston, and Oakland, and each lock on the Monongahela and the Ohio rivers handles approximately 9,000 barges per year.

 CMAQ funding has facilitated the upgrading of towboats in the Port District with cleaner burning diesel engines, and recent research and studies have been undertaken to explore the viability of using Liquid Natural Gas fuel for towboats.

 Inland waterway transportation is generally the least costly transportation mode.
 Average cost ranges between $0.005 and $0.01 per ton mile of cargo moved.
 This compares to nearly $0.05 for rails and $0.10 for trucks.
 These savings offer companies located in or choosing to locate in the Port of Pittsburgh District a substantial transportation advantage in sourcing raw materials or marketing finished products.